DZakh/rescript-schema/IDEAS.md

 - S.default rework
 - Make S.deprecated not wrap in option
-- Rename S.parseJsonWith -> S.parseJsonStringWith (the same for serialize)
 - Remove NaN from literals (or completely)
 - Allow to pass anything to S.literal (maybe remove S.literalVariant)
 - Allow passing Path string to the S.field first arg (o.nestedField)